rust-lang/rfcs/text/0000-reseeding-rand.md

 for expressing intent, and for optimisation purposes over a plain `Reader`.

-It is expected and recommended that types implementing `Rng` generates a sequence of bits where each bit:
+It is expected and recommended that types implementing `Rng` are uniform random number generators (or random bit generators), that is, they abstractly generate a sequence of bitswhere each bit:

 - has equal probability of being either 0 or 1,
 - is independent of all other bits.

+(NB, these bits may be generated in groups of 32 as `u32`s, but the output can still be regarded, most fundamentally, as a stream of bits.)

 Other functions will be assuming these properties to give sensible answers (e.g. `shuffle` and `sample`) but there's no way any